jadencamelot/homelab/docs/SetupNotes.md

 -   Raw device -> 0000:02:00.0 (tick PCI Express, leave ROM BAR ticked)
 -   Raw device -> 0000:00:17.0 (tick PCI Express, leave ROM BAR ticked)

+### TrueNAS Configuration

+1. Create pool and vdevs
+    -   I'm using 4 drives, and decided on a mirrored vdev setup (RAID 10) to maximise IOPS
+    -   I deliberately purchased 2 WD and 2 Seagate drives, to reduce the risk of simultaneous drive failure within the same mirrored pair.
+    -   Automatic drive detection paired the 2x WD together and the 2x Seagate together, so I had to manually select them (drag and drop UI) to override it and ensure the brands were mixed within each vdev.
+2. Create users & groups
+    -   Start with groups.
+Create as necessary.
+    -   Then create users and assign them to the appropriate groups.
+3. Create datasets and SMB shares
+    -   Create a dataset within the pool.
+Use the preset config for "SMB Shares".
+    -   **Note:** _For my `media` dataset, since it's exclusively large files, I set the record size to 1MiB._
+        _The rest I left at the default 128KiB._
+    -   Leave "Create SMB share" ticked, to automatically create an SMB share for each dataset.